koukibadr/Searchable-Listview/README.md

   ///indicate whether the search textfield have it's focus on by default or not
   ///by default [autoFocusOnSearch = true] final bool autoFocusOnSearch;

+  ///secondary widget will be displayed alongside the search field
+  ///by default it's null
+  final Widget? secondaryWidget;

 ````